 Get a Straight Razor Shave and a Haircut

 Girls usually treat themselves to a pedicure, manicure, and a trip to the hairstylist before prom.
 Who says the guys can’t pamper themselves a bit before the big night, too?
 The dude equivalent to girls’ pre-prom ritual is a straight razor shave and a haircut at a barber shop.
-Call around the shops in your town, or check out our Barber Shop Locator to find a shop that offers straight razor shaves.
-Go with your buddies.
+Call around the shops in your town.

 Start getting ready an hour or so before prom.
 Shower up, brush your teeth, comb your hair, and put on your tuxedo.
 Gather everything you’ll need for the evening–corsage, prom tickets, after-prom party tickets, cash, and mints.
 Put the tickets, cash, and mints in your inside jacket pockets and the corsage in the car.
 Throw an umbrella in the car too–if it rains, your date will be none too happy if her carefully crafted up-do gets ruined.
 Now give yourself a look in the mirror and point at your reflection like the Fonz.
 Tonight’s going to be a great night.

 Despite what you’ve seen in movies and television shows, stretch limousines aren’t fun.
 I can’t recall a single experience in a stretch limo where I was like, “Man, I feel like a balla’!”
 Instead I was like, “Man, I’m feeling cramped.
 And what’s that funky smell coming from the seat?”
 With so many people in the car, you’ll be cramped and hot, and you’ll pay some guy a lot of money to feel cramped and hot.
 In my opinion, it’s just not worth it.

 Just use your own car and carpool with your friends.
 You’ll save money and you’ll ride in comfort.